Austroagrion cyane

 but also in diverse locations across Australia.

 Habit & Habitat

 Austroagrion cyane are permanent residents of aquatic habitats.
 They prefer slow-moving water.
-The species grows to around 2–3 cm in length.
+Adults grow to around 20-30 mm in length.
 Females are less common than males and are mostly attracted to ephemeral swamps.

+Etymology

+The genus name Austroagrion combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with Agrion, a genus name derived from Greek ἄγριος (agrios, "wild").
+Austroagrion thus refers to a southern representative of that group.

+The species name cyane is derived from Greek κυανῆ (kyanē, "dark blue"), referring to its distinctive blue colouring.